 Tokyo and Himeji are connected with each other by the JR Tokaido/Sanyo Shinkansen.
 Nozomi trains require about three hours to reach Himeji Station from Tokyo, while direct Hikari trains require roughly 3.5 hours.
-The regular one way fare from Tokyo to Himeji is 15,120 yen for a non-reserved seat on any train, around 15,500 yen for a reserved seat on Hikari trains and around 16,000 yen for a reserved seat on Nozomi trains.
+The regular one way fare from Tokyo to Himeji is around 16,000 yen.
 The Japan Rail Pass is valid on Hikari trains, but not on Nozomi trains.

 By local trains

 Shinki Bus and Keio Bus operate night buses between Himeji (Himeji Station) and Tokyo (Shibuya Mark City, Shinjuku Bus Terminal).
-The one way fare is around 9000 yen, while a round trip ticket costs 17,400 yen.
-Travel time is about 9 hours.
-Fares by discount bus operators, such as Willer Express, start from around 6000 yen.
-If used effectively, the Japan Bus Pass can reduce the cost for the bus trip to around 3000 yen.
+The one way fare is around 10,000 yen.
+Travel time is about 10 hours.
+Fares by discount bus operators, such as Willer Express, start from around 6,000 yen.
+If used effectively, the Japan Bus Pass can reduce the cost for the bus trip to around 3,000 yen.
 Online reservations can be made through Willer.